hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 <hr>

-[^xor]: the WAN Eth and WAN SFP ports are in XOR, i.e. either one or the other.
+[^xor]: the Ethernet and SFP WAN ports are in XOR, i.e. either one or the other is usable, not both at the same time.